A cop's guide to the supplies you will want on patrol

 While there is no one way to do the job, this is a list of basics for every cop on the street

-I spent years training new officers as a Field Training Instructor and now as a Field Training Supervisor.
-A question I often get asked is, "What equipment do I really need on the street?"
+I spent years training new officers as a field training officer.
+A question I was often asked was, "What equipment do I really need on the street?"
 I’ve usually answered that there is no one way to do this job and the equipment needed varies.
-I’ve also suggested that as they see other cops working, "adapt what works for you," as there is no copyright on this.
+I’ve also suggested that as new cops see other cops working, that they should adopt what works for them.
 Good ideas are best shared.

 That being said, here is a list of some basics for every cop on the street.
 This is a list organized by the "must-haves" (don’t go out without them), the "should-haves (not war-stoppers, but highly recommended) and the "good-to-haves" (not necessarily needed, but they make life easier), in no particular order.
 Is it complete?
 Not really.
 Everyone has a different situation, but here are some requirements and suggestions.

 Uniform: Clean, with insignia (badge and nameplate).
 Look like a professional.

 Primary duty weapon: Cleaned, loaded with operable ammunition.
 Ammunition is cheap, your life is not.
 Replace your daily load regularly (like every year during your birth month).
 The odds are you will never fire your weapon outside the range, but a firearm is like blood or a parachute.
 You don't need it unless you need it badly.